Purpello/RepData_PeerAssessment1/PA1_template.md

 As described in the README file, there are 17,568 rows and 3 variables - steps, date, and interval.

-Let's now create a version of the data with the rows that have an NA value for steps removed.
-We will use that when summarizing steps by day.
+Let's now create a version of the data without the rows that have an NA value for steps.  **This anticipates the "imputed data" strategy** required later in the assignment, which I will revisit.
+However, making summaries and plots without this handling of NAs doesn't seem useful.
 Otherwise, if you just use `na.rm=TRUE` you get a 0 for your summary statistic on a day that has all NAs for steps, which might not be a good characterization of the typical daily activity.

 We'll use the `dplry` `filter` functionality to only select rows where the value of steps is not NA.

 ```r